foxthefox/ioBroker.ecoflow-mqtt/README.md

 * diagnostic -> boolean or multi state data point transferred to text
 * string -> datapoint as text only
 * array -> datapoint with array
+* value to text conversion might use a non-validated text (feedback is welcome), this is indicated be "?" at the end of text

 ### Powerstation